cyberbotics/webots/projects/samples/contests/robocup/controllers/referee/tests/goal_scoring_test/README.md

-On this test scenario, we have some robots initially placed outside of the field in valid positions and are going to be in an illegal popsition after finishing ready state:
+On this test scenario, we have some robots initially placed outside of the field in valid positions.
+There is going to be a complete match including first and second half.
+Some goals are going to be scored and there will be a team winning the match at the end:

 The following should happen: